w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 Parachains will be one of the “products” that can run on JAM.
 JAM will only remove the enshrined parachain consensus and replace it with a model supporting different services.
 For the first years after launch, it will still be faster to develop parachains, as the necessary tooling would need to be developed.
-For the migration, full compatibility guarantees will be written into the code.
+For the migration support, full compatibility guarantees will be written into the code.

 ## Does it even make sense now to build a parachain on Polkadot?